SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 ![The Client Properties screen has a lot of useful information about the client](./img/connection-details.png)

 I would always recommend checking that you have connected to the broker you think you have and to the VPN you think you have.
-Checking you can see the connection using PubSub+ Manager is a great way to make sure you're where you think you are.
+Checking you can see the connection using PubSub+ Broker Manager is a great way to make sure you're where you think you are.

-Now we've successfully connected a test client (sdkerf), validated that it has connected to the broker and used PubSub+ Manager to interrogate the connection, we can get started with code!
+Now we've successfully connected a test client (sdkerf), validated that it has connected to the broker and used PubSub+ Broker Manager to interrogate the connection, we can get started with code!

 ## API Initialisation
 Duration: 0:15:00